jasonthebadger/ComputerOdometer/README.md

 Status Box: Tells you what operation the program is trying to do.
 (Running, stopped, saving etc etc)

 Random numbers on the LH side: Testing for proper operation.
 It's just a read-out in Metres so I could ensure the Odo/Trip were working as intended.
-I will probably remove it if I decide to update this further, Or feel free to remove it yourself via VS.
+I will probably remove it if I decide to update this further (Maybe even do a MPH version?), Or feel free to remove it yourself via VS.

 Enjoy!